GoogleCloudPlatform/cloud-run-button/README.md

 1. Replace `YOUR_HTTP_GIT_URL` with your HTTP git URL, like:
    `https://github.com/jamesward/hello-netcat.git`

-1. Make sure the repository has a Dockerfile, so it can be built using the `docker build` command.
+1. If the repo contains a `Dockerfile` it will be built using the `docker build` command.
+Otherwise, the [CNCF Buildpacks](https://buildpacks.io/) will be used to build the repo.

 ### Customizing deployment parameters